Finleap/engineering.finleap.com/content/posts/2020-02-21-testing-express-json.md

 # Create a schema file

-We'll use JSONschema to validate the JSON payload that the server returns.
+We'll use `JSON Schema` to validate the JSON payload that the server returns.
 Create a `schema.js` file in the test directory and define it:

 {{< highlight js >}}
 const postSeedSchema = {